secure-device-onboard/docs/docs/installation.md

 }
 ```

 5 .
-After configuring the above, the docker needs to be restarted.
+After configuring the above, the Docker* service needs to be restarted.
 ```
 sudo systemctl daemon-reload
 sudo systemctl restart docker